-Some courses have links to publicly accessible websites and are donated with “🖥️”.
+Some courses have links to publicly accessible websites and are noted with “🖥️”.
 For more information, find the links in the course descriptions below the title.

 Columbia University